kamibababa/mix-fpga/README.md

 ### clock
 MIX runs on iCE40HX8K-EVB clocked at 25MHz.
 The basic unit of time 1u corresponds to 40ns, so according to Knuth it's a relatively high priced machine.

-### I/O units
+### Character based I/O units
-In our MIX implementation all character based I/O units (U16-U20) are connected to the USB-connector and can be accessed as UART streams.
+In our MIX implementation all character based I/O units (U16 -- U20) are connected to the USB-connector and can be accessed as serial data streams.
 You can connect MIX with any PC running a terminal emulator (e.g. screen for linux).
 The terminal should be set to 115200 baud (8N1).
 A conversion between ASCII and Knuths character codes is done in hardware according to Knuths specification (see TAOCP p.
 128).

 ![](pics/MIX_usb.jpg)

+### The block based I/O unit U8
+A block based device is implemented on I/O unit 8.
+The device acts as a disk with 1000 blocks à 100 words.
+The data is stored in the SRAM chip found on the iCE40HX8K-EVB board.
+The speed of read and write operations is exactly 401 $u$ for reading or writing one complete block of data (no JBUS is needed).
+The data stored to unit U8 can be retrieved also after a reset (Go-Button).
+But on a full shutdown, when removing power supply (USB connector) data is lost.

 ### commands
 All commands exept the floating point arithmetic are implemented (s. list) with execution times corresponding to Knuth's specifications.
 Special care is given to the correct timings.
 Even the "sofisticated" commands SRC and SLC, which need a modulo 10 computation are executed in the defined timing of two cycles.
-The system can ()easily) be extended in various ways:
+The system can (easily) be extended in various ways:

 1. add more commands:
 	* easy: logic operators (AND,OR,XOR,NOT)
 	* not so easy: Floating point arithmetic